thepirat000/Audit.NET/README.md

 - **Manual:**
 The event saving (insert/replace) should be explicitly invoked by calling the `Save()` method on the `AuditScope`.

-You can set the Creation Policy per-scope, for example to explicitly set the Creation Policy to Manual:
+You can set the Creation Policy per scope, for example, to explicitly set the Creation Policy to Manual:
 ```c#
 using (var scope = AuditScope.Create(new AuditScopeOptions { CreationPolicy = EventCreationPolicy.Manual }))
 {